steemtm/dailyMint/README.md

 ***

 ## Development
-If you want to contribute or have any suggestions so you can Express them on my Discord `A-jaX#9816` or on Steemit @ali-h.
+If you want to contribute or have any suggestions so you can Express them on my Discord `Ali H#9816` or on Steemit @ali-h.

 If you Encounter any issue or Bugs, Please report them [Here](https://github.com/alihassanah/PoS-Distribution/issues).
 Thanks!